 For instance, a blue lotus flower symbolizes a spirit’s victory over knowledge and wisdom.

 White lotuses signify peace and purity, while red lotuses, much like other types of red flowers, mean love and compassion.

-Purple lotus flowers have deeper symbolic meanings as their petals represent important teaching of Buddha called the Noble Eightfold Path.
+Purple lotus flowers have deeper symbolic meanings, as their petals represent the Noble Eightfold Path, an important teaching of Buddha.